 This is a private landowner partnership with in-kind match contributed from Environmental Quality Incentives Program (EQUIP) and Conservation Reserve Enhancement Program (CREP).
 Funds supported the creation of approximately 1500 feet of livestock exclusion fencing on the Jackson property, putting 7.7 acres of land into riparian reserve in 2018.

-The MidCoast Watersheds Council, working in partnership with ODFW, completed a restoration project in Mill Creek (Siletz basin).
+Working in partnership with ODFW, MCWC completed a restoration project in Mill Creek in the Siletz Basin in 2016.
 679 logs were placed in 57 large wood structures in 6.8 stream miles throughout the coho distribution in the sub-basin.
 The goal of this project was to address limiting factors in the basin of habitat complexity, primarily winter rearing habitat.

 Buckley creek is a direct ocean tributary roughly two miles north of Waldport, Oregon.
 The creek is occupied by native cutthroat trout, possibly brook lamprey and other aquatic and wildlife species.
 The site is an important freshwater wetland with beaver pond complexes and a diverse array of habitats.
 The Buckley Creek watershed area is roughly five square miles.

 Previous Federal Emergency Management Agency projects replaced two 48” culverts on Buckley creek in the Silver Sands neighborhood upstream from the project area.
 These projects left one 48" culvert restricting flow on a private driveway.
 The culvert underneath this driveway is the last before the stream runs into the Pacific Ocean, just south of Driftwood Beach State Park.
 The owner has dealt with flooding caused by the remaining 48" culvert in any heavy rainfall event.